 Remember, this is Las Vegas.
 Chances are you will only visit once in your lifetime.
 Anything is possible here and you will be overwhelmed with different things to see, do, experience and try.
 Be open to everything.
 You know how the famous saying goes ‘What happens in Vegas stays in Vegas.’

 About the author: Jay is a New Zealander who discovered the joys of food, travel and exploring in 2010 after deciding a traditional office job just wasn’t working out.
 Fast forward 7 years and 25 odd countries later.
 Jay finds himself living in Thailand with his partner Brittnay after finishing a 3-year stint in Europe.
 Together we love to document our house sitting adventures and help others learn how to become a house sitter.
-Find out where will Jay & Britt will end up next by following them at The Travelling House Sitters or on Instagram @thetravellinghousesitters.
+Find out where will Jay & Britt will end up next by following them at The Traveling House Sitters or on Instagram @thetravelinghousesitters.